 The Conference is invited to consider modifying No. 9.52.1, as follows, to allow commenting procedures for administrations whose satellite networks or systems may affect or be affected by an incoming frequency assignment to a space station that is only subject to Section II of Article 9 with respect to terrestrial services or to a number of predetermined countries.

-9.52.1 An administration believing that unacceptable interference may be caused to its existing or planned satellite networks or systems not subject to the coordination procedure under Section II of Article 9 may send its comments to the requesting administration.
+9.52.1 An administration believing that unacceptable interference may be caused to its existing or planned satellite networks or systems not subject to the coordination procedure under Section II of Article 9 or subject to this Section only with respect to terrestrial services or to a number of predetermined countries may send its comments to the requesting administration.
 A copy of these comments may also be sent to the Bureau.
 Such comments shall however not by themselves constitute a disagreement under No. 9.52.
 Thereafter, both administrations shall endeavour to cooperate in joint efforts to resolve any difficulties, with the assistance of the Bureau, if so requested by either of the parties, and shall exchange any additional relevant information that may be available.

 3.1.3.3 No. 5.264B